Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 - Browsing inside other blend-files, when using :doc:`Linked Libraries </data_system/linked_libraries>`.

 You can also keep the File Browser open, as with any other editor type, to browse through the file system.
-In this case of confirm/cancel buttons will be absence.
+In this case of confirm/cancel buttons will be absent.

 The main purpose of this is to be able to drag media files: